Clinical Accuracy Verified

 When Roth Wins

-• You are early in your career (lower tax bracket now, higher later)
+• You are early in your career (lower bracket now, higher later)

-• You want tax-free income in retirement (reduces Social Security taxation)
+• You want tax-free income in retirement to reduce Social Security taxation

-• You want no Required Minimum Distributions (Roth has no RMDs)
+• You want no Required Minimum Distributions (Roth IRAs have no lifetime RMDs)

 When Traditional Wins

-• You are in a high tax bracket now and expect to be lower in retirement
+• You are in your peak earning years (35%/37% bracket) and expect lower income in retirement

-• You live in a high-tax state and plan to retire in a lower-tax state
+• You live in a high-tax state now and plan to retire in a no-income-tax state

 Frequently Asked Questions